lovelyKarthi/js_inaction/README.md

 # js_inaction

 - TODO
-- - how remove duplicate from an Array
+    - how many way's we can remove duplicate from an Array
+    - Iterable objects in js